fastplotlib/fastplotlib/README.md

 http://fastplotlib.readthedocs.io/

-The docs are not entirely thorough, we recommend the example notebooks to get started.
+The Quickstart guide is not interactive.
+We recommend cloning/downloading the repo and trying out the `desktop` or `notebook` examples: https://github.com/kushalkolar/fastplotlib/tree/master/examples

+If someone wants to integrate `pyodide` with `pygfx` we would be able to have live interactive examples! :smiley:

 Questions, ideas?
 Post an issue or [chat on gitter](https://gitter.im/fastplotlib/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).